Washington University Loan Information

 With a complete financial aid application, a graduate student can be eligible to receive up to $20,500 annually.

-Direct Unsubsidized loans are currently 6% for the 2017-2018 aid year and have an origination fee of 1.069% that is subtracted from the loan at the time of disbursement for all loans disbursed prior to October 1st, 2017 (thereafter the fee will be 1.066%).
+Direct Unsubsidized loans are currently 6.543% for the 2022-2023 aid year for loans disbursed between July 1, 2022 and June 30, 2023 and have an origination fee of 1.057% that is subtracted from the loan at the time of disbursement for loans disbursed before October 1, 2022.
 The loan rate is fixed for the life of each loan; however, the fixed rate is set on July 1 of each year.

 The Direct loan has a 6-month payment free grace period once you graduate or cease to be enrolled at least 1/2 time status.
 There are numerous repayment options starting at 10 years up to 25* years.
 Income based repayment options are also available to those who qualify.